Cuban Inspired Sausage and Rice

 Notes

+The reason this Cuban inspired sausage and rice works on a weeknight is that the heavy lifting happens in parallel.
 Start your rice and beans first — they take the longest.
-While those are going, slice your smoked turkey sausage and get your pan hot with a little avocado oil.
+While those are going, slice your smoked turkey sausage and get your pan hot with a little avocado oil .
 You want that sausage to get some real color on it, not just warm through.
 Then in go your onion, red bell pepper, and green bell pepper.
-Season everything generously with Kinder’s The Blend and let it all cook together until the peppers are just tender and everything smells incredible.
+Season everything generously with Kinder's The Blend and let it all cook together until the peppers are just tender and everything smells incredible.

 Why do you call it Cuban inspired?

-Because Stephanie keeps it real — smoked turkey sausage isn’t a traditional Cuban ingredient, but it’s affordable, the kids love it, and it works beautifully with the yellow rice and black beans.
+Because I keep it real — smoked turkey sausage isn’t a traditional Cuban ingredient, but it’s affordable, the kids love it, and it works beautifully with the yellow rice and black beans.
 The flavors are Cuban inspired, the shortcuts are family approved.
+A truly authentic version would use Cuban chorizo or longaniza, which I love and absolutely recommend if you can find them at your local Latin market.

 Where do I find Cuban bread?

 If you’re in Tampa or anywhere in Central Florida, your grocery store almost certainly carries it.
+Publix bakes its own and so does Winn-Dixie.
 Outside of Florida, check a Latin grocery store or bakery.
-In a pinch, a good French baguette or hoagie roll is a fine substitute.
+In a pinch, a good French baguette or hoagie roll is a fine substitute — split it, butter it, and toast it cut-side down in a hot pan.

 Can I make this for a crowd?

-• Cajun Chicken Pasta — Bold, spicy, and ready in under 30 minutes.
-One of those recipes that tastes like a restaurant meal but comes together on a weeknight without breaking a sweat.
+- Cajun Chicken Pasta — bold, spicy, ready in under 30 minutes, restaurant-quality on a weeknight without breaking a sweat.

 Want a little note from my table every Saturday?
 Join my weekly newsletter — recipes, family moments, and whatever’s happening at the Longstreth house.
 Sign up here.